carbon-design-system/carbon-for-ibm-dotcom-design-kit/.github/ISSUE_TEMPLATE/request-access.md

 Thanks for your interest in the IBM.com Design kits!

-We are in a closed adoption phase at the moment, please answer the following questions to help us better understand your project and someone from the team will reach out to you soon.
+We are in a closed adoption phase at the moment.
+Please answer the following questions to help us better understand your interest.
+Someone from Carbon for IBM.com will reach out to you soon regarding your request for access.

 > Which team are you on?